DBCDK/hejmdal/src/oAuth2/README.md

 The client makes a request to the token endpoint by sending the, following parameters using the "application/x-www-form-urlencoded" format to `https://oauth.login.bib.dk/oauth/token`

+- grant_type: Value MUST be set to "authorization_code".
 - code: authorization code that was returned from previous call to `oauth/authorize`.
 - redirect_uri: Must be the same redirect_uri, which is used to retrieve authorization code.
 - client_id: client ID (In the mock implementation, it is hardcoded to hejmdal).